amwx/FluentAvalonia/README.md

     <sty:FluentAvaloniaTheme />

-By default, FluentAvalonia is now using the new WinUI styles that have been rolling out since last November.
+By default, FluentAvalonia is now using the new WinUI styles that have been rolling out since November 2020.
 These are still a work in progress both here and in WinUI itself.
-Most controls in core Avalonia also have been provided a template here to provide a cohesive UX, thus making FluentAvalonia independent.
-See the Core Basic Controls page for the controls that do not have a corresponding template present and you will need to provide one.
-In these cases, only a template is needed and no additional resources are necessary.
+All controls in core Avalonia also have been provided a template here to provide a cohesive UX, thus making FluentAvalonia independent (style wise).

-As of v1.1.5, Fluent v1 styles (what in core Avalonia) are no longer supported within FluentAvalonia.
+As of v1.1.5, Fluent v1 styles (what's in core Avalonia) are no longer supported within FluentAvalonia.

 FluentAvaloniaTheme has several additional options for customizing: